Joseph Charles Arthur

 Joseph Charles Arthur (January 11, 1850 – April 30, 1942) was a pioneer American plant pathologist and mycologist best known for his work with the parasitic rust fungi (Pucciniales).
 He was a charter member of the Botanical Society of America, the Mycological Society of America, and the American Phytopathological Society.
+He was an elected member of both the American Philosophical Society and the American Academy of Arts and Sciences.
 He was a recipient of the first Doctorate in Sciences awarded by Cornell University.

 Biography

 Joseph Charles (“JC”) Arthur (1850–1942) was born in Lowville, New York, on January 11, 1850.
 Early in his childhood, his family moved to a farm near Charles City, Iowa, where he grew up.
 It was during that time that Arthur developed an interest in flowering plants.
 He was one of the first students to enroll at Iowa State College (now University) in 1869.
 Due to his interest in plants, he planned to study botany during college.
 Much to his dismay, no botanists were at Iowa State during his first year.
 In his second year, botanist Charles E. Bessey obtained a professorship at Iowa State and it was under his guidance that Arthur began his formal study of botany.
 To help facilitate Arthur’s studies, Bessey purchased a rust collection from the herbarium of Moses A. Curtis.
 Arthur graduated from Iowa State in 1872.

 In 1876, Arthur took a position as an instructor at Iowa State.
 He published his first paper that year, which was a catalog of the flowering plants of Iowa.
 It was during this time that he met E.W.D Holway, another noted botanist and mycologist.
 The two became friends and colleagues until Holway’s death in 1923.
 In 1877, Arthur received his Master's of Science (M.S.) at Iowa State.
 After that, he studied briefly at Harvard and Johns Hopkins University.
 From 1879 to 1881, Arthur was an instructor at the University of Wisconsin and then at the University of Minnesota during the following year.